 3. Experimental Methods and Data

 I brewed four batches of beer for this experiment.
 The four batches were designed to be identical in all respects, except for the initial concentration of alpha acids.
 (The first two batches were brewed on the same day, and the last two batches were brewed three weeks later.)
 The first batch had two hop additions, with 1.15 oz (32.6 g) of hops in 8.45 G (32 liters) added at steep time 0 (100 minutes before flameout) and another 1.15 oz (32.6 g) added at steep time 45 (55 minutes before flameout).
 For all batches, I took samples of wort at 10-minute intervals during the 100-minute boil, and quickly cooled them in an ice bath.
 In order to minimize any effects caused by removing samples of wort, I used as large a batch size as I dared in my 10 G (40 l) kettle.
 Targeting a boil gravity of 1.050, I used 8.5 lbs (3.85 kg) of Briess Pilsen DME in 7.867 G (29.78 l) of water, yielding about 8.6 G (32.55 l) of wort with a specific gravity of 1.047.
-I added hops (i.e. started the steep time at 0) after the wort had been boiling for 10 minutes, to avoid the foam associated with the start of the boil.
+I added hops after the wort had been boiling for 10 minutes, to avoid the foam associated with the start of the boil.
 The wort was boiled with the cover mostly on the kettle, except for taking samples and occasionally stirring the wort.

-I used a 1 lb (0.45 kg) bag of Citra hops from YCH Hops for this experiment, with hops from the same bag used in all four batches.
+I used a 1 lb (0.45 kg) bag of Citra hops from YCH Hops (now Yakima Chief Hops) for this experiment, with hops from the same bag used in all four batches.
 (The hops were vacuum-sealed and stored in a freezer during the three weeks between brewing sessions.)
 This bag (lot number PR2-AAUCIT5065) was from the most recent harvest and had an alpha-acid rating of 13.3% and beta-acid rating of 3.9%.
-Hops from YCH are stored in nitrogen-flushed packaging to minimize oxidation over time.
+YCH claimed at the time that their hops are stored in nitrogen-flushed packaging to minimize oxidation over time.
 In a previous experiment using YCH Hops, I confirmed that the alpha-acid rating on my brew day (at about 10 months after harvest) was very similar to the package rating, and I expected the same in this experiment.
 Unfortunately, the measured IBU values from the first two batches of this experiment were dramatically lower than I was expecting.
 The most plausible explanation for this is that significant oxidation had occurred over the 7 or 8 months from harvest to brewing, greatly reducing the level of alpha acids (and also increasing the levels of oxidized alpha and beta acids).
 It’s also unfortunate that, because I then needed all of the rest of this bag of hops for the remaining two experiments, I didn’t have enough left over for testing the Hop Storage Index to confirm this hypothesis.
-Assuming that oxidation was the culprit, my best guesses are that the nitrogen flushing process didn’t work with this bag, the bag didn’t entirely seal, or the bag received a small puncture soon after packaging.
+Assuming that oxidation was the culprit, my best guesses are that the nitrogen flushing process didn’t work with this bag, the bag didn’t entirely seal, and/or the bag received a small puncture soon after packaging.
 The bag then presumably sat at room temperature and exposed to oxygen for 8 months.
 (Getting the measured IBU values from these experiments and realizing the implication was extremely disheartening, to put it mildly.)

 During the boil, I contained the hops in a large nylon coarse-mesh bag in order to not include large hop particles in my samples.
 Previous experiments (from Brülosophy: 25 IBUs (bagged) vs. 27 IBUs (loose), and Four Experiments on Alpha-Acid Utilization and IBUs: 36 IBUs (bagged) vs. 37 IBUs (loose) and 34 IBUs (bagged) vs. 34 IBUs (loose)) have not shown a significant impact of a mesh bag on measured IBU values.
 In order to maximize contact of the hops with the wort, I added brass weights (a total of 3.2 oz (90.7 g)) to the mesh bag so that the hops would be quickly submerged and hydrated.